 Many homes feature aluminum window frames.
 This metal is a thermal conductor and presents a cracking risk to the windowpane.
 This can happen when the material expands and contracts under daily temperature changes.

 Vinyl frames have better insulating properties and don’t undergo the same type of expansion and contraction as aluminum or steel.
+Older aluminum-framed windows are particularly susceptible to the hidden expenses of outdated windows, including increased cracking risk and energy loss.

 Window Size